-Previously, we did a virtual experiment in which we profiled normal sleep in young adults.
-We did this by doing all-night EEG recordings and then we reduced the resulting ginormous amounts of data into hypnograms.
+To understand the variation across the lifespan, let’s use a real-life example.
+In a small virtual experiment, my colleagues and I profiled normal sleep in young adults by doing all-night EEG recordings; then, we reduced the enormous amounts of resulting data into hypnograms.
 The common features of those hypnograms characterized the sleep of healthy young adults.
 We saw that undisturbed sleep lasted about eight hours.
 Sleep began with a rapid progression through nonREM Stages 1 and 2 to nonREM Stage 3, the deep slow-wave sleep.
 The first bout of nonREM sleep lasted over an hour.
 NonREM sleep then lightened through Stage 2 and maybe even to Stage 1 before transitioning into the first bout of REM sleep.
 This first bout of REM sleep lasted only about 15 to 20 minutes.
 This cycle between nonREM and REM sleep continued four more times through the night with a periodicity of about 90 minutes.

 In the first weeks of life, the newborn sleeps on the average about 16 hours a day.

 Six hours of sleep per night is common for the elderly.
 There are more changes in sleep across the life span than are reflected in total sleep amounts.
-Let’s begin with sleep in infants and very young children up to about five years of age.
+To understand lifespan development, let’s start with infants and very young children up to about five years of age.

 The Timing of Sleep

-First, the timing of sleep.
+The timing of sleep is astonishingly important to our health and wellness, especially for infants.
 Sleep in the newborn is distributed around the clock, creating some serious sleep disruption and deprivation for the parents.
-By about two to four months of age the infant shows a tendency to sleep more at night than during the day, and will occasionally sleep for a continuous five or six hours.
+By about two to four months of age, the infant shows a tendency to sleep more at night than during the day, and will occasionally sleep for a continuous five or six hours.
 A hallmark of development that is a huge relief for parents is the first time the infant sleeps through the night.
-About 60% of six-month-old babies sleep through the night, and by nine months of age it is 80%.
+About 60% of six-month-old babies sleep through the night, and by nine months of age, it is 80%.

-Of course infants continue to have sleep bouts during the day.
+Of course, infants continue to have sleep bouts during the day.
 By six months of age, this is usually down to two daytime naps.
 By the time they are a year to a year-and-a-half old, naps are down to one a day.
 The pattern of a daily nap usually continues until about five years of age when they go to kindergarten.
-After that, the common human pattern of one consolidated sleep phase per day predominates throughout life, of course with the exception of cultures where siestas are the norm.
+After that, the common human pattern of one consolidated sleep phase per day predominates throughout life, except for cultures where siestas are the norm.

 There are a few common sleep problems that parents of young children encounter, but they’re not serious.
 Probably the most common is bedtime battles.
 Children are generally very active during the day and may find it difficult to wind down in the evening.
 A regular bedtime schedule along with calming activities such as a bath, storytelling, and reading usually solves this problem.

-Another common behavior, that’s not really a problem, is when a one- to two-year-old figures out how to get out of the crib and insists on crawling into bed with mommy and daddy.
+Another common behavior that can be problematic is when a one- to two-year-old figures out how to get out of the crib and insists on crawling into bed with mommy and daddy.
 This can be a difficult habit to break once it gets started.
-Two- to five-year-olds can have problems with nightmares and sleep walking.
-These are things that we will discuss later in the course.
+Two- to five-year-olds can have problems with nightmares and sleepwalking.

-Beginning in the first lecture, I made the case that sleep need accumulates during wakefulness, and this sleep need is discharged during sleep.
-The accumulation of sleep need results in sleepiness or a drive to go to sleep that becomes overwhelming and it becomes irresistible.
+Sleep need accumulates during wakefulness and this sleep need is discharged during sleep.
+The accumulation of sleep need results in sleepiness, or a drive to go to sleep that becomes so overwhelming it becomes irresistible.

-In the last lecture, I explained the concept of homeostasis and how sleep is really a homeostatically regulated process.
-We even showed how a characteristic of the EEG, slow-wave activity, has a homeostatic relationship with the duration of prior wake.
-So, we would expect that if we had a simple test of sleepiness, it would show that sleepiness increases linearly throughout the day.
-Sound reasonable?
-Sure does, but that is not the case.
+Sleep is a homeostatically regulated process.
+Even a characteristic of the EEG, slow-wave activity, has a homeostatic relationship with the duration of prior wake.
+Reasonably, we would expect that if we had a simple test of sleepiness, it would show that sleepiness increases linearly throughout the day.
+But that is not the case.

-We do have a relatively simple way of assessing sleepiness.
+Researchers do have a relatively simple way of assessing sleepiness.
 It is called the multiple sleep latency test, or the MSLT.
-The MSLT is very commonly used in sleep clinics to evaluate sleep problems.
-Here is how an MSLT is done: The person reports to the sleep clinic or the laboratory in the morning, let’s say around 8:00 am.
+The MSLT is commonly used in sleep clinics to evaluate sleep problems.
+To conduct an MSLT, the person reports to the sleep clinic or the laboratory in the morning, fo example, around 8:00 am.
 He is outfitted with EEG electrodes.
-Then, at regular intervals throughout the day, for example 10:00 am, noon, 2:00 pm, 4:00 pm, 6:00 pm, and 8:00 pm, he is taken into a quiet, dark bedroom and put into a comfy bed.
+Then, at regular intervals throughout the day, for example, 10:00 am, noon, 2:00 pm, 4:00 pm, 6:00 pm, and 8:00 pm, he is taken into a quiet, dark bedroom and put into a comfy bed.

 The question is, how long it will take him to fall asleep?
-How long it takes to fall asleep is sleep latency, hence multiple sleep latency test.
+How long it takes to fall asleep is sleep latency, hence multiple sleep latency tests.
 As soon as he falls asleep, he is woken up, taken out of the bedroom, and engaged in quiet wakeful activities until the next test time.
-The assumption is that the sleep latency is determined by his accumulated sleep need.
-The greater the sleep need, the shorter the sleep latency.
+The assumption is that sleep latency is determined by his accumulated sleep need.
+The greater the sleep needs, the shorter the sleep latency.

 One commonly held idea about the midday slump is that it is due to eating and digesting lunch.
 This is not the case.
 The MSLT is the same whether you eat lunch or not.
 The typical protocol for an MSLT is to give small snacks of equal caloric value at regular intervals throughout the day.

-What the MSLT is really showing is a mechanism or a process in the brain that opposes sleepiness.
+What the MSLT shows is a mechanism or a process in the brain that opposes sleepiness.
 This process involves the ability of our brains to generate internally a biological rhythm called a circadian rhythm.
 Circadian rhythms are common to virtually all organisms on Earth.
-They are characterized by the fact that even under absolutely constant environmental conditions, they have a period that is about a day, hence the term “circadian.”
+They are characterized by the fact that even under constant environmental conditions, they have a period that is about a day, hence the term “circadian.”
 Circa for about and dia for day.

-What does all of this have to do with the rebellious, contrary, stubborn adolescent who won’t go to bed at a reasonable hour and who has to be pulled out of bed in the morning to get to school before the late bell rings?
+It may seem challenging to make the connection between the rebellious, contrary, stubborn adolescent who won’t go to bed at a reasonable hour and the system for our circadian rhythms and clock-dependent alerting.
 Extensive sleep studies led by Dr. Mary Carskadon at Brown University have shown that at the time of puberty, the phase relationships between the two opponent processes, sleep need and clock-dependent alerting, change.
-You are surely familiar with people who are larks, early to bed, early to rise, and with people who are owls, late to bed, late to rise.
-The change in the phase relationships between the opponent processes essentially turn prepubertal larks into adolescent owls.
+All of us are familiar with people who are larks, early to bed, early to rise, and with people who are owls, late to bed, late to rise.
+The change in the phase relationships between the opponent processes essentially turns prepubertal larks into adolescent owls.
 As a result, they cannot fall asleep easily at what used to be their customary bedtime, and they cannot wake up fully alert at the early morning hour necessary to get washed, get dressed, eat breakfast, and not miss the school bus.
 Because of this change in phase relationships of the opponent processes, many adolescents accumulate considerable sleep debt.
 Such sleep debt has strong negative consequences for mood, cognitive performance, and health.